tale-toul/OCP4AzureIPI/README.md

 ```
 $ az login
 ```
+Once successfully loged in, the file ~/.azure/azureProfile.json is created containing credentials that are used by the az CLI and terraform to run commands in Azure.
+This credentials are valid for the following days so no further authentication with Azure is required for a while.

 #### Deploy infrastructure with Terraform
 To create the infrastructure run the following commands.
 Enter "yes" at the prompt: